draftysumo/SumoTube/README.md

 * The Fullscreen Player Controls Should AutoHide When Not Hovered On

-* Player Playback Speed Controls Should Doesnt Display The Right Speed
+* Player Playback Speed Controls Doesnt Display The Right Speed

 * Video Rows Should Reach The Edges Of The Screen